siddhartha-gadgil/DeptWeb/pros-fac.md

 ---
 title: Faculty Positions
 ---
-To apply for a faculty postion, please e-mail an application to [chairman.math@iisc.ac.in](mailto:chairman.math@iisc.ac.in) containing
+To apply for a faculty postion, please e-mail an application to chairman.math[at]iisc.ac.in containing

 * A curriculum vitae (BioData)
 * List of publications